zmdinkel16/marchmadness2023/README.md

 ## Brief Description of the Project ⏳
-We will analyze the March Madness 2023 data and create a model to predict who might win this season
+We will analyze the March Madness 2023 data and create a model to predict who will be winning this 2023 season.
 ## Dictionary 📖
 1. seed:
 2. team: